Monica Prieto-Teodoro

-Monica Louise "Nikki" Prieto-Teodoro (born March 3, 1966) is a Filipino politician.
-She is the spouse of Gilbert Teodoro, a former Secretary of the Philippine National Defense.
-She served as the Philippines special envoy to the UNICEF from September 2017 to September 2018.
-She was the Representative of the 1st district of Tarlac during the 14th Congress of the Philippines.
-Teodoro was the Chairperson and Vice-Chairperson of the House Committees on the Welfare of Children and on Population and Family Relations.
-She helped build Amor Complex, a children's shelter in Tarlac, and the Golden Rooster Foundation that raises funds for underprivileged children.
+Monica Louise "Nikki" Prieto Teodoro (born March 3, 1966) is a Filipino politician who currently serves as the Philippines' special envoy to the UNICEF since July 2022; she previously held the title from September 2017 to September 2018.
+She is the wife of Gilbert Teodoro, the incumbent Secretary of National Defense.
+She was the Representative of the 1st district of Tarlac during the 14th Congress of the Philippines from 2007 to 2010.
+Teodoro was the chairperson and vice-chairperson of the House Committees on the Welfare of Children and on Population and Family Relations.
+She authored several bills for the protection of children, including the Anti-Corporal Punishment Act and the Anti-Child Pornography Act.
+She also helped build Amor Complex, a children's shelter in Tarlac, and the Golden Rooster Foundation that raises funds for underprivileged children.

 Education

 Teodoro graduated from Webster University Geneva in Switzerland with a degree in International Marketing, where she was trained with the basics of the international economy.
 She then returned home to become a successful real estate entrepreneur.
 She also studied in various schools such as Marymount, St. Joseph's School, and Notre Dame in California.